Thời gian có thể không chứng minh được nhiều điều, nhưng nhất định nhìn thấu được nhiều thứ.

 10. Jun 23: 16,136 steps ~ 7.75 km (in Saigon, Hanoi, and Chengdu)

-Because it was raining when we started for Huanglong, they stopped their argument to hike on foot all the way, and decided to take the cable car to halfway.
+Because it was raining when we started for Huanglong, we decided to take the cable car to halfway.
 On the way to the top, I saw some precautions of health and oxygen, but didn’t experience any breathing problem if I walked slowly enough.

 The view from the top lake was astonishing.
 If Mounigou was all lakes with crystal clear water, Huanglong had an incredible calcified scenery.